Mikusch/LethalSkullEnemy/Plugin/Thunderstore/README.md

-# The Skull
+# Skull Enemy

-This mod adds a fully custom enemy, **the floating skull**.
+This mod adds a custom enemy, the Skull.

 After spawning in, it will choose a target and slowly home in on it.
-It may be very slow, but don't underestimate it!
+It may be very slow, but don't let it get to your head... literally!
-Not even walls or shovels will stand between it and its target.